-The contribution of this paper is to converge self-organizing network systems with lightweight cost while retaining a high performance (such as high convergence and adaptability in our proposal) of robust control.
+The contribution of this article is to converge self-organizing network systems with lightweight cost while retaining a high performance (e.g., high convergence and adaptability in our proposal) of robust control.
 To that end, we first regulate the area in which the external controller collects node states to reduce the cost for collecting information (Figure 1).
 If the controller collects all node states, the communication overhead is extremely large and traffic congestion would occur.
 Therefore, we limit the area from which the controller can collect information to nodes that can be reached within several hops from the monitored nodes.
 The controller can estimate the states of all nodes from only a part of them given the network topology, because the state of each node is determined in accordance with local interactions based on prescribed rules [Zhou et al. 1995].
-That is, the controller acquires network information with lower communication overhead, then calculates optimal feedback inputs.
+In other words, the controller acquires network information with lower communication overhead and then calculates optimal feedback inputs.
 In our scheme, a controller has an internal model estimating the actual network system.
 The order (N{dim}) of that model is proportional to that of the actual network model, namely the number of nodes.
-Note that we need $O(N{dim}^2)$ for controller state updates at each time instance, and also $O(N{dim}^3)$ computation for controller re-design when the network topology changes.
+Note that we need $O(N{dim}^2)$ for controller state updates at each time instance, as well as $O(N{dim}^{3})$ computation for controller redesign when the network topology changes.
 The computational cost is thus extremely large in large-scale networks when we use the original model, whose order is proportional to the number of nodes.
 We therefore reduce the order of the network model (consequently that of N{dim}) to decrease the computational cost via a model reduction technique [Antoulas et al. 2006].
-As shown in Figure 1, model reduction refers to reducing the number of state variables in dynamical systems, while retaining suitable input/output characteristics.
-Note that there is a trade-off between the optimization of control input and the number of state variables, i.e., between the convergence speed and the computational cost.
-Intuitively, a reduced-order model leads to the loss of the original model while de00:4 N. Kuze et al.
+As shown in Figure 1, model reduction refers to reducing the number of state variables in dynamical systems while retaining suitable input/output characteristics.
+Note that there is a trade-off between the optimization of control input and the number of state variables (i.e., between the convergence speed and the computational cost).
+Intuitively, a reduced-order model leads to the loss of the original model while decreasing the computational cost.
+This trade-off relation requires us to further examine the number h of state variables of the reduced-order model.